Unless otherwise noted, you can republish our articles for free under a Creative Commons license. Here’s what you need to know:

 You have to credit ProPublica and any co-reporting partners.
 In the byline, we prefer “Author Name, Publication(s).”
 At the top of the text of your story, include a line that reads: “This story was originally published by ProPublica.”
 You must link the word “ProPublica” to the original URL of the story.

-- If you’re republishing online, you have to link to us and to include all of the links from our story, as well as our PixelPing tag.
+If you’re republishing online, you must link to the URL of this story on propublica.org, include all of the links from our story, including our newsletter sign up language and link, and use our PixelPing tag.

-- You can’t edit our material, except to reflect relative changes in time, location and editorial style.
+You can’t edit our material, except to reflect relative changes in time, location and editorial style.
 (For example, “yesterday” can be changed to “last week,” and “Portland, Ore.” to “Portland” or “here.”)

-- You cannot republish our photographs or illustrations without specific permission (contact our PR Director, Minhee Cho, for more information).
+You cannot republish our photographs or illustrations without specific permission.
+Please contact [email protected].

 It’s okay to put our stories on pages with ads, but not ads specifically sold against our stories.
 You can’t state or imply that donations to your organization support ProPublica’s work.

 You can’t republish our material wholesale, or automatically; you need to select stories to be republished individually.
-(To inquire about syndication or licensing opportunities, contact our Director of Business Development, Celeste LeCompte.)
+(To inquire about syndication or licensing opportunities, contact our chief product and brand officer, Tyson Evans.)

-- You can’t use our work to populate a web site designed to improve rankings on search engines, or solely to gain revenue from network-based advertisements.
+You can’t use our work to populate a website designed to improve rankings on search engines or solely to gain revenue from network-based advertisements.